hemantksingh/messup-learn/Distributed Systems/HTTP.md

 ### Scaling persistent connections

 The number of concurrent TCP connections that a web server can support is limited.
 Standard HTTP clients use ephemeral connections.
 These connections can be closed when the client goes idle and reopened later.
 On the other hand, long-lived TCP connections like Websockets stay open even when the client goes idle.
 In a high-traffic app that serves many clients, these persistent connections can cause servers to hit their maximum number of connections.
 A server can handle 65,536 sockets per single IP address, however the quantity can be extended by [adding additional network interfaces to a server](https://dzone.com/articles/load-balancing-of-websocket-connections).
-The [number of connections is not the primary problem](https://stackoverflow.com/questions/17448061/how-many-system-resources-will-be-held-for-keeping-1-000-000-websocket-open) (that's mostly just a question of kernel tuning and enough memory - used to track each connection), it is the processing and sending/receiving data to/from each of those connections.
+However, the [number of concurrent connections is not the primary problem](https://stackoverflow.com/questions/17448061/how-many-system-resources-will-be-held-for-keeping-1-000-000-websocket-open) (that's mostly just a question of kernel tuning and enough memory - used to track each connection).

+The real issue is the workload required to process and respond to messages once the WebSocket server process has handled receipt of the actual data.
 If the incoming connections are spread out over a long period, and they are mostly idle or infrequently sending small chunks of static data then you could probably get much higher than even 1m simultaneous connections.
 However, even under those conditions (slow connections that are mostly idle) you will still run into problems with networks, server systems and server libraries that aren't configured and designed to handle large numbers of connections.

+As soon as one machine is unable to cope with the workload, you’ll need to start adding additional servers, which means now you’ll need to start thinking about load-balancing, synchronization of messages among clients connected to different servers, generalized access to client state irrespective of connection lifespan or the specific server that the client is connected to – the list goes on and on.
 [Load balancing persistent connections](https://docs.microsoft.com/en-us/aspnet/core/grpc/performance?view=aspnetcore-5.0#load-balancing) with L4 load balancers can be ineffective, however L7 load balancers or proxies understand HTTP/2 and are able to distribute calls multiplexed to the proxy on one HTTP/2 connection across multiple endpooints.

 Websockets work on top of TCP and do not use the HTTP protocol, therefore your load balancer needs to work in TCP mode.
 This enables load balancing of any type of TCP connections including WebSockets.
 The heavy use of connection-related resources by Websocket can affect other web apps that are hosted on the same server.
 When Websockets opens and holds the last available TCP connections, other web apps on the same server also have no more connections available to them.
 Therefore it may make sense to run your real-time applications based on websockets on their own dedicated server.